 Practical Techniques to Reduce Anxiety in Autistic Adults

 Occupational therapists can tailor a sensory diet to regulate sensory needs throughout the day.
 Social stories and visual supports also clarify social expectations, helping autistic individuals navigate social situations with less anxiety.
+When considering interventions or therapies, particularly in a clinical child setting, it is essential to monitor for behavioral activation as a potential side effect, especially with certain medications or treatments.

 Cognitive Behavioral Therapy (CBT) for Anxiety Management

 CBT enhances self-awareness, aiding autistic adults in understanding their emotions and improving their coping strategies.
 Integrating cognitive-behavioral strategies into social skills training further helps challenge negative thoughts and repetitive behaviors that may hinder social interactions.
+CBT and other therapies should be incorporated into a comprehensive treatment plan tailored to the individual’s needs.

 Medication Options for Treating Anxiety